 This is a non-tillage vineyard; preventing fertile top-soil from eroding.
 We allow perennial native grasses to grow in each row, mowing twice annually, this approach allows for better moisture retention and less irrigation.
 Abundant wildlife including wallabies and kangaroos regularly graze the vineyard, while the surrounding habitat is home to koalas, wombats, various birds and even a platypus!

 Insecticides kill good with the bad insects and mites.
-We avoid using insecticides even if it means losing a small percentage of grapes.
-Not using insecticides also allow spiders to thrive.
+We avoid using insecticides or pesticides even if it means losing a small percentage of grapes.
 As the image below shows spiders tangle webs around bunches creating natural pest control without synthetic insecticides.

 Steel - not treated pine posts